 Public-private collaboration has long been a cornerstone of offering services to communities across the country.
 Now more than ever, there’s demand for the public sector to collaborate with private companies to secure innovation within the public domain.

-With the latest updates to procurement, in terms of what private companies offer and what procurement teams should look for, the focus is on securing innovative, effective collaborations that still provide value for money.
+With the latest updates to procurement, in terms of what private companies are offering and what procurement teams should look for, the focus is on securing innovative, effective collaborations that still provide value for money.

 So how can these partnerships be properly utilised?
-What does it take to create them and ensure innovation is secured?
+What does it take to create them and ensure secured innovation?

 - The Current Climate for Collaboration and Innovation